syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

   );
 }

-{% endhighlight %}
-{% endtabs %}

-### buildEditWidget

-The `DataGridSource.buildEditWidget` must to override in `DataGridSource` and it will call every time to obtain the editable widget when cell enter into edit mode.
-If return `null` cell will not enter into edit mode.
-The `DataGridRow`, `RowColumnIndex`, `GridColumn` and `CellSubmit` has the following members which provides information for `DataGridSource.buildEditWidget` callback.

-* `DataGridRow`: Gets the DataGridRow of the SfDataGrid.
-* `RowColumnIndex`: Gets the current row and column index of the DataGrid.
-* `Column`: Gets the Grid Column of the SfDataGrid.
-* `CellSubmit`: Programmatically call to end editing.

->N In Mobile platforms must to call the `CellSubmit` inside the respective callback of editable widget, i.e `TextField.onSubmitted` and `DropDownButton.onChanged`.
-After calling the `CellSubmit`, from it `canSubmitCell` and `onCellSubmit` will call.

->N In desktop platform, we will call the `canSubmitCell` and `onCellSubmit` on key navigation itself and no need to call the  `CellSubmit` callback inside editable widget.

-{% tabs %}
-{% highlight dart %}

 class EmployeeDataSource extends DataGridSource {
   /// Helps to hold the new value of all editable widget.
   /// Based on the new value we will commit the new value into the corresponding